What Kind of Help is Available for Recovering Young Adults?

 Completing a rehabilitation program is the first step on the path to recovery for all struggling young adults.But then what?
 The initial help with addiction doesn’t end with getting clean and sober; it's just the beginning.
 Recovery programs that provide the right kind of aftercare can make a huge difference in whether or not an young person succeeds or fails at sobriety.
 In order to achieve a complete and peaceful recovery, young adults need to consider what type of help is available, and how it can benefit them.

 Types of Recovery Programs

-Recovery programs come in many variations, including both short and long-term treatment plans, as well as residential and outpatient recovery programs.
-Extended sobriety is most often bolstered, however, by residential treatment programs which require living among those who are also struggling, providing a solid support system as struggling young adults rebuild their lives.
+Recovery programs come in many variations, including both short and long-term treatment plans, as well as residential and outpatient programs.
+Extended sobriety is most often bolstered, however, by residential treatment programs that require living among those who are also struggling, providing a solid support system as young adults rebuild their lives.
 In fact, according to the National Institute of Health, “destructive living environments can derail recovery,” and sustained abstinence is highly dependent upon being in an alcohol and drug-free environment.

 Achieving Peace and Permanent Sobriety

 A major factor in maintaining sobriety long-term has to do with learning to change destructive behavior and being “present” in the moment.
 This means finding ways to deal with stress in a positive way, and altering the way recovering young adults view the difficulties in their lives.
 This shift can happen through programs that use more than traditional the 12-step programs and the teaching of basic life skills.
 By implementing additional holistic healing practices – like mindfulness meditation – recovering young adults learn to embrace difficult life experiences rather than reacting against them, and develop the ability to make better choices over the future.